Frencil/eclipsetracks/README.md

 [Cesium](https://github.com/AnalyticalGraphicsInc/cesium) powers the application and it is installed as a subtree in the top-level directory `cesium`.

 In the `czml` directory are generated CZML and JSON files for all eclipse events described (by ISO data and link to tabular data) in `czml/events.txt`.
 The python script `czml/generator.py` uses [eclipsescraper](https://github.com/Frencil/eclipsescraper), a purpose-built python module, to transform NASA eclipse data into usable CZML files depicting tracks and shadows.

+## Local Setup

+1. Clone this repository.

+2. In the local repo add a remote for cesium like so:
+`git remote add -f cesium https://github.com/AnalyticalGraphicsInc/cesium.git`

+## Updating the Cesium Subtree

+1. From the top of the repo:
+`git fetch cesium master`

+2. Pull the latest down from the cesium remote in a squash commit:
+`git subtree pull --prefix cesium cesium master --squash`